tilakoli/PrettyLog/README.md

 1. Select or place the cursor near any variable or expression in your code.
 2. Use one of the keyboard shortcuts:
    - Press `alt + /` (or option + / on Mac) for basic logging.
    - Press `alt + '`  (or option + ' on Mac) for JSON formatted log outputs.
-Useful for arrays and nested objects.
+Useful for nested data or arrays or nested objects.
    - Press `alt + 1` for Debug log.
    - Press `alt + 2` for Error log.